CARC 208 Active

 RARC Description

-N290 Missing/incomplete/invalid rendering provider primary identifier.
-Verify rendering vs billing provider NPI →
+N290 Missing/incomplete/invalid rendering provider information.
+Verify and correct the rendering provider NPI and enrollment status →

 How to Prevent CO-208